scott-mewett/collector/README.md

 | AKS | Yes | |
 | GKE | Yes | |
 | EKS | No | [How to install the Metrics Server on EKS](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html) |

+For more information, please visit https://github.com/realtheory/collector/blob/main/docs/minimum-requirements/metrics-server.md

+### RBAC
+The RealTheory collector requires specific RBAC access in order to successfully install it within your cluster.
+If RBAC is enabled, you will require RBAC access to create a service account, cluster role, cluster role binding and a deployment.

+For more information, please visit https://github.com/realtheory/collector/blob/main/docs/minimum-requirements/rbac.md

 ## Usage
 ```sh